Fullmetal Alchemist (TV series): Music and soundtracks

 The music for Fullmetal Alchemist was composed and arranged by Michiru Ōshima and recorded at Mosfilm by the Moscow Symphony Orchestra in Russia.
-Russian Japanologist-turned-cosmetics businesswoman Tatiana Naumova arranged the Japanese-Russian venture.TV Animation Fullmetal Alchemist Original Soundtrack 1 was released on March 24, 2004, in Japan; the CD has thirty-three tracks, including several background tracks and the first opening and ending theme songs.
+Russian Japanologist-turned-cosmetics businesswoman Tatiana Naumova arranged the Japanese-Russian venture.
+TV Animation Fullmetal Alchemist Original Soundtrack 1 was released on March 24, 2004, in Japan; the CD has thirty-three tracks, including several background tracks and the first opening and ending theme songs.

-The theme song "Brothers" (Russian: Братья, Bratja; Japanese: ブラザース), sung in Russian, was widely popular.
+The theme song "Brothers" (Братья; ブラザース), sung in Russian, was widely popular.
 The lyrics were written by Mizushima and translated into Russian by Naumova.
 "Brothers" became the signature song of the 2003 TV series because it was not used in Fullmetal Alchemist: Brotherhood (2009).
 An English version of "Brothers" has been recorded by Vic Mignogna—who played Edward Elric in the English dubbed version, though it has never been officially released.
 TV Animation Fullmetal Alchemist Original Soundtrack 2 was released on December 15, 2004, and contains thirty tracks.
 TV Animation Fullmetal Alchemist Original Soundtrack 3, released on May 18, 2005, contains twenty-seven tracks.

 Fullmetal Alchemist: Complete Best and Fullmetal Alchemist Hagaren Song File (Best Compilation) are compilations of the soundtracks that were released in Japan on October 14, 2004, and December 21, 2005, respectively.
 A bonus DVD, exclusive to the US release, contains a music video for Nana Kitade's "Indelible Sin".
-Fullmetal Alchemist The Movie Conqueror Of Shamballa OST, which contains forty-six tracks—all of which were used in the featured film Fullmetal Alchemist the Movie: Conqueror of Shamballa—was released on July 20, 2005.
+Fullmetal Alchemist the Movie Conqueror of Shamballa OST, which contains forty-six tracks—all of which were used in its parent film—was released on July 20, 2005.
 During December 2004, a concert titled "Tales of Another Festival" was staged in Tokyo and Osaka.
 It featured performances by several musical artists from the television series and narrations by the voice actors.
 A DVD of the concert titled Fullmetal Alchemist Festival—Tales of Another was released in Japan on April 27, 2005.